-Leave the default entry "mrpdomain 1" from the factory settings in the "Domain" drop-down list.
+If you want to configure a single MRP ring, leave the factory setting "mrpdomain 1" in the "Domain" drop-down list.

 All devices configured in a ring with MRP must belong to the same redundancy domain.
-A device cannot belong to more than one redundancy domain.
+A device cannot belong to more than one redundancy domain in a single ring.